storesafe/cordova-sqlite-storage/README.md

 `location` as described above for `openDatabase` (iOS *only*)

-**NOTE:** not implemented for Windows Universal (8.1) version.
+**NOTE:** not implemented for Windows "Universal" (8.1) version.

 # Installing

-## Windows Universal target platform
+## Windows "Universal" target platform

 - *PREREQUISITE* in this version branch *ONLY*: install recent version of `sqlite3.[hc]` in `src/external` and make sure the following constants are defined: `#define SQLITE_TEMP_STORE 2` `#define SQLITE_THREADSAFE 2` and for Windows Phone 8.1 *only*: `#define SQLITE_WIN32_FILEMAPPING_API 1`
 - **IMPORTANT:** The Cordova CLI currently does not support all Windows target platforms due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
-Please use `plugman` instead, as described here.
+As an alternative, you can use `plugman` instead with [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix), as described here.

 ### using plugman

 - make sure you have the latest version of `plugman` installed: `npm install -g plugman`
 - Download the [cordova-windows-nufix 3.9.0-nufixpre-01 zipball](https://github.com/litehelpers/cordova-windows-nufix/archive/3.9.0-nufixpre-01.zip) (or you can clone [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix) instead)
-- Create your Windows Universal (8.1) project using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix):
+- Create your Windows "Universal" (8.1) project using [litehelpers / cordova-windows-nufix](https://github.com/litehelpers/cordova-windows-nufix):
   - `path.to.cordova-windows-nufix/bin/create.bat your_app_path your.app.id YourAppName`
 - `cd your_app_path` and install plugin using `plugman`:
   - `plugman install --platform windows --project . --plugin https://github.com/litehelpers/cordova-sqlite-common`